tristanisham/cartographer/readme.md

 #### Using [xmake](https://xmake.io)
 1. `git clone https://github.com/tristanisham/cartographer.git`
 2. `cd` into the directory
-3. `xmake` to build the neccessary directoryies
+3. `xmake` to build the neccessary directories
 4. Then you can find a static library in:
 `build/<operating system>/<architecture>/release/cartographer.lib or libcartographer.a